 An unforeseen outcome may result in conflict within the family or other relationships.

-Many of the above issues also apply to treating staff members and their families, and there are some additional issues to consider in this situation.
+Many of the above issues also apply to treating those with whom you work and their families, and there are some additional issues to consider in this situation.

-A staff member may access the medical record of another staff member or a family member/friend without a clinical need to do so.
+A colleague or staff member with whom you work with may access the medical record of another colleagues, staff members or a family member/friend without a clinical need to do so.
 This may be a breach of privacy and a notifiable data breach.
-The situation could become even worse if the staff member who accessed the medical record discusses it with other people.
+The situation could escalate if the colleague or staff member who accessed the medical record discusses it with other people.